Wondering where to start with your DevOps journey? What to tackle first? How to get the biggest bang for your buck?

 Reducing downtime and improving deployment efficiency is a key goal for application deployments.
 When artifact staging is enabled for an deployment in CloudBees Flow, the artifact versions are retrieved to the target servers before the deployment process is run.
 This ensures that all artifacts are available on the targets before deployment starts, and reduces downtime required for the process to run.

 As you roll out automation across different applications in an organization, you don’t want to reinvent the wheel each time you model a new application.
-Disparate definitions for each application can make maintenance a nightmare, especially if you’re trying to push a change across all of applications in the organization.
-Master components allow you to centrally define and store standardized best practice building blocks, that can then be referenced across any number of applications across the organization.
-This simplifies making a change to the process across all applications by simply updating the shared master component .
-This ensures compliance to any best practices across the org, and saves the time and effort of managing and updating hundreds of applications that use the same process.
-Master components can also be copied to a new application and used as a template to get started and make customizations to that copy.
+Disparate definitions for each application can make maintenance a nightmare, especially if you’re trying to push a change across all of applications in the organization. controller components allow you to centrally define and store standardized best practice building blocks, that can then be referenced across any number of applications across the organization.
+This simplifies making a change to the process across all applications by simply updating the shared controller component .
+This ensures compliance to any best practices across the org, and saves the time and effort of managing and updating hundreds of applications that use the same process. controller components can also be copied to a new application and used as a template to get started and make customizations to that copy.

 CloudBees Flow provides transparency into the processes that are being run, for ease of auditing and troubleshooting any issues.
 Easily access the details of every step in your deployment process, with visibility into the exact commands that were run on the server and the output that was generated, all accessible from the process run.
 When there is an error you can easily access the exact commands that were run in your process, including parameters and variables used, to quickly troubleshoot and remedy any issues in the process